stephenhandley/Gearhound/README.md

 # Gear
 Experiment in using GitHub repo to delegate from a custom [GPT](https://openai.com/blog/introducing-gpts) to more specialized GPTs based on a table in the README.
+GPT didn't support trying to delegate and so just made one Gear that used table of manuals.

 ## Gear